Proven Tips To Feel Better When You're Feeling Anxious For No Reason

 - Pulsing in the ear

 - Fear of impending doom

 - Shooting pains in the face

 Why Do I Feel Anxious For No Reason?

-Let's take a look at why our bodies experience anxiety in the first place.
-According to MedicalNewsToday.com, anxiety can be caused by a variety of factors including genetics; brain chemistry; side effects from medications, alcohol, or other substances; outside stressors like your job, relationships, school, finances, or life events; and even environmental factors like lack of oxygen at high altitudes.
+Let's look at why our bodies experience anxiety in the first place.
+Anxiety can be caused by a variety of factors including genetics, brain chemistry, side effects from medications, substances, outside stressors, relationships, school, finances, life events, and even environmental factors like lack of oxygen at high altitudes.